-Figure 26: Olympia/Tumwater Metro Area STEM Jobs as a Percentage of All Jobs
+Figure 26: Olympia/Tumwater Metro Area

 Postsecondary Education Overview.
 The Capital Region is serviced by five local postsecondary institutions.
 They include three community colleges: Centralia College, Grays Harbor College, and South Puget Sound Community College.
 The area's four-year campuses include St. Martin's University, a private institution, and the Evergreen State College.
 Table 3 lists these institutions and the number of program completions for each in 2022, to provide a sense of their relative size.
 South Puget Sound Community College is the largest institution in the region, with twice the number program completions as Evergreen State College, the next largest campus.